Plaza Park

 What You'll Find There

 The centerpiece that catches everyone's eye is the fountain from 1937, with its beautiful tilework crafted by Charles McCandless.
-It replaced an earlier bronze fountain from 1887 and has been splashing away ever since.
-Around it, you can find winding walkways, plenty of benches for people-watching, and magnificent trees that have been providing shade since the Victorian era.
-Some of these leafy giants have stood witness to over a century of Orange's history.
+It replaced an earlier fountain from 1887 - a community effort funded through bake sales, a local theatrical production, and other fundraisers that together raised $535.
+That original fountain featured birds with beaks spouting water, a charming detail that made it a neighborhood landmark for decades.
+Around the current fountain, you can find winding walkways, plenty of benches for people-watching, and magnificent trees that have been providing shade since the Victorian era.

 A Glimpse of History